pegulabs/terms/terms_of_service.md

 Agreement in any way.

-* **advicedrop has no obligation to conduct background checks on any Member, including, but not limited to, Clients and Providers.
-However, we may conduct background checks from time to time at our own discretion.**
+* **advicedrop has no obligation to conduct background checks on any Member, including, but not limited to, Clients and Providers.**
 * **The Service and Collective Content are provided "as is," without warranty of any kind, either express or implied.**
 * **Without limiting the foregoing, advicedrop explicitly disclaims any